Iron Bowl: 1997: Holmes field goal wins it

 Alabama fullback Ed Scissum fumbled on a screen pass that was meant to give the underdog Crimson Tide a game-sealing first down.
 Auburn kicker Jaret Holmes converted a go-ahead 39-yard field goal, and Alabama's last-chance attempt from 57 yards fell well short to give Auburn the SEC Western Division title.
 Auburn radio announcer Jim Fyffe is remembered by his dramatic call of the game winning field goal "long enough, high enough, It's good! it's good! it's good! it's good! it's good! it's good!"

-2000: First Game in Tuscaloosa
+2000: First Game at Bryant–Denny

 In the first Iron Bowl played in Bryant–Denny Stadium and the first played in Tuscaloosa since 1901, Auburn kicked three field goals to beat Alabama 9–0.
 This would be Mike Dubose's final game as Alabama head coach.
 It is also to date the last time Alabama has been shut out in any game.